 The restorative phase: Once integrated, the implants can be brought into function with a variety of new teeth options (definitive restorations) ranging from a single crown, small or large bridge or a removable overdenture.
 Our Malo Smile USA dental technician who works closely with your personal Malo Smile USA dentist constructs these definitive restorations.

 Maintenance: Following completion of implant treatment, the patient must regularly and thoroughly clean the new teeth (restorations) as instructed.
 A dental hygienist may also advise on care and maintenance of the restorations and natural teeth.
 Regular visits to your nearest Malo Smile USA dental office are essential so that the health of the soft tissue, bone levels and the integrity of the restoration can be reviewed.

 Contact us at Malo Smile USA Elizabeth and speak to our friendly reception team.
-They will be happy to arrange a complimentary consultation during which your personal Malo Smile USA cosmetic dentist will answer all of your question personally.
+They will be happy to arrange an appointment.